How the desire to maintain a personal brand may be harming your business.

 Do something and then promote it.
 Or better yet… let your work speak for itself.

 This fear of becoming irrelevant and losing influence amongst fans is a real one felt by influencers daily, even for those who’ve reached the ‘top’ aka Tik Tok house.
 As Jennings reports one of the influencers told her ‘The scary thing is you never know how long this is going to last, and I think that’s what eats a lot of us at night.
 It’s like, What’s next?
 How long can we entertain everyone for?
 How long before no one cares, and what if your life was worth nothing?’.

 She said influencers will commonly speak with cynicism about the fact their livelihoods depend on a platform that could disappear overnight.
 Source.

 As someone who has spent a lot of time looking at career journeys and analysing successful people as an executive recruiter, I have some concern about young people entering the workforce with dreams of achieving fame through these platforms.

-Concern about what happens next for them; what skills, access or learnings can they hold onto an build a career around?
+Concern about what happens next for them; what skills, access or learnings can they hold onto and build a career around?

-The ‘15 seconds of fame’ argument may not be far from the truth.
+The ‘15 seconds of fame’ trope may not be far from the truth.